bpstephanie/wawa-land/README.md

     [Back To Top](<#contents>)

   - ### Footer
-    The footer section has 4 sections which include 'About', which explains a bit about the site, 'Social Media', with links to the relevant social media sites for WawaLand, 'Contact Us', which includes a link to send us an email and the 'Copyright' section.
+    The footer section has 4 sections which include 'About', which explains a bit about the site, 'Social Media', with links to the relevant social media sites for Wawa Land, 'Contact Us', which includes a link to send us an email and the 'Copyright' section.
+The footer can be seen across all pages and is fully responsive.

     <details><summary>Footer</summary>